philips-labs/terraform-cloudfoundry-siderite-backend/README.md

 # terraform-cloudfoundry-siderite-backend

 Module to deploy a Siderite backend for `hsdp_function` resource.
 The module is still evolving and getting new features.
-Be sure to follow the releases closely until we hit a `1.0.0` release.
+Be sure to follow the releases closely as we work towards the `1.0.0` release.

 <!--- BEGIN_TF_DOCS --->
 ## Requirements